cdfoundation/toc/docs/onboarding.md

 In order for you to contribute to CDF TOC or any other CDF repository either as a voting member or TOC Contributor, you must have an account on GitHub.
 You can create a GitHub account by following [this link](https://github.com/join).

+CDF TOC Voting Members will be added to **toc** GitHub Team upon completion of elections.
+Similarly, CDF TOC Contributors will be added to **toc-contributors** GitHub Team when a new community members joins as a TOC Contributor.
+It is important to make sure your GitHub handles are documented on [TOC Readme](https://github.com/cdfoundation/toc#members) and [TOC Contributors](https://github.com/cdfoundation/toc/blob/master/CONTRIBUTORS.md).

 As a CDF TOC Voting Member or CDF TOC Contributor, [CDF TOC repository](https://github.com/cdfoundation/toc) is where you will be spending most of your time so please keep an eye on/star/watch this repo.

 ### Google Docs